MobilityData/GTFS_Schedule_Best-Practices/index.md

 <h2 id="working-group">GTFS Best Practices Working Group</h2>

 The GTFS Best Practices Working Group consists of public transportation providers, developers of GTFS-consuming applications, consultants, and academic organizations to define common practices and expectations for GTFS data.
 The goals of this working group are to support greater interoperability of data data.
-Further goals are defined in the “[Objectives](#objectives)”.

 Members of this working group include: